supaorg/supa/src/client/src-tauri/README.md

 # Tauri src

-This is what we use to have standalone apps.
+This is what we use to build standalone apps.